bpgould/FullStackHomework3/README.md

 I implemented a modal in order to avoid JS prompts for input.

-I utilized Security.Random rather than math.random for a more pseudo-random choice.
+I utilized Security.Random rather than Math.random for a more pseudo-random choice.

+I tried to use semantic HTML when I could.